How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 These include:

-Financial Readiness Is Only Half the Picture: What About Personal Readiness?
+Financial Readiness Is Only Half the Picture

 It is entirely possible to have a strong credit score, a solid down payment, and a healthy DTI, and still not be ready to buy a home.
 Financial readiness gets you approved.
-Personal readiness determines whether you will actually be happy with the decision.
+Personal readiness determines whether you will be happy with the decision.

 Do You Understand What Owning a Home Actually Involves?